yunjeonglee0/yunjeonglee0.github.io/_posts/2020-06-27-my-first-pldi.md

 - There are people who take it as a personal choice.
 Regardless, the response was overall **YES**.
 - Internship is a great opportunity for you to figure out whether you want to stay in the academia or work in the industry after PhD.
 Working in the industry can enable you to see more direct impact of your research, but your freedom in research may be limited by your employer.
 - Internship will help you **change your perspective** and learn different things by working with different people.
-- Students are usually recommended to go for an internship in either earlier or latter – after 3rd year – stage of your PhD program.
-That's because you may need the summer in 2nd or 3rd year to work on developing ideas for your thesis/research project(s) (i.e., after passing Qualifying Exam and achieving your Candidacy).
+- Students are usually recommended to go for an internship in either earlier or later – after 3rd year – stages of your PhD program.
+That's because you may need the summer in 2nd or 3rd year to work on developing ideas for your thesis/research project(s).
+So, consider doing it in the later stages of your PhD  (i.e., after passing Qualifying Exam and achieving your Candidacy).

 <br />